Near-horizon Geodesic Instabilities and Anomalous Decay of Quasinormal Modes in Weyl Black Holes: Connecting the Lyapunov exponent with the anomalous behavior

-which indicates that the Lyapunov exponent is inversely proportional to the width of the effective potential for unstable circular geodesics.
-This relationship underscores the sensitivity of chaotic dynamics to the spatial extent of the potential well.
+This result demonstrates that the Lyapunov exponent is inversely proportional to the width of the effective potential for unstable circular geodesics in general static, spherically symmetric spacetimes.
+This relationship underscores the sensitivity of chaotic dynamics to the spatial extent of the potential well: although these orbits are by nature unstable, a broader potential well corresponds to weaker instability (i.e., a longer divergence timescale) than a narrowly confined potential.

 As previously studied, an anomalous behavior in the decay rates of QNMs occurs when the longest-lived modes correspond to higher angular numbers.
 This phenomenon has been observed for massless and massive probe scalar fields.
 A critical mass exists for the scalar field, beyond which the decay rate behavior inverts.
-This inversion can be identified by the condition $Im(\omega)_{\ell}=Im(\omega)_{\ell+1}$ in the {\it eikonal} limit, that is when $\ell \rightarrow \infty$.
+This inversion can be identified by the condition $Im(\omega)_{\ell}=Im(\omega)_{\ell+1}$ in the {\it eikonal} limit; that is, when $\ell \rightarrow \infty$.
 This inverted behavior in the imaginary part of the frequencies is due to inversion of the behavior of the width of the effective potential of the scalar field.

 Therefore, it is pertinent to investigate whether, in the limit where the potentials governing the geodesics and the scalar field converge, the anomalous behavior of QNMs is associated with the Lyapunov exponent.
 This examination could provide deeper insights into the interplay between geodesic stability and the decay rates of QNMs, particularly at the limit where the angular number $\ell$ becomes large.